emacsmirror/meep/docs/reference.rst

    Step ARG times or 1 when default.

 ``(meep-move-by-sexp-out-next &optional ARG)``
-   Jump to the next SEXP, jumping into the next expression.
+   Jump to the next SEXP, jumping out of the current expression.
    Step ARG times or 1 when default.

 ``(meep-move-matching-bracket-outer)``
    Jump to the matching outer bracket.
-   When not at the bounds, jump the start (when enclosed in brackets).
+   When not at the bounds, jump to the start (when enclosed in brackets).

    Return non-nil when the point was moved.